syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Data-Management.md

 ---
 layout: post
-title: Data Management in SfSpreadsheet
+title: Data Management in SfSpreadsheet | SfSpreadsheet | wpf/syncfusion
-description: How to import and export the data in SfSpreadsheet
+description: This section explains that how to import and export the data in SfSpreadsheet for EssentialStudio wpf/syncfusion.
 platform: wpf
 control: SfSpreadsheet
 documentation: ug